03 Feb Whole Malta in a week!

 We paid our airline tickets from Belgrade to Malta 135€ per person, we could have get them cheaper if we bought them in May, so here is the tip; get your tickets on time (if you can get the vacation dates earlier)!
 We came to Malta on 6th August, it was so hot we were wet as soon as we left the airport.
 Busses are located just outside the airport, and they drive on a weird schedule, we waited for about an hour to get the bus that drives to Birkirkara.

-Our vision of Malta island was that it is an small, flat and that we could get anywhere with the bike.
+Our vision of Malta island was that it is an small, flat and that we could get everywhere with the bike.
 So we subscribed to the Nextbike and if we weren’t walking we were riding.
-Maltese drivers are different kind of crazy, we thought since we are from Sarajevo, that is also (in)famous for lack of traffic culture, that we can handle them easily, but it took us three days to figure out the traffic.
+Maltese drivers are different kind of crazy, we thought since we are from Sarajevo, that is also (in)famous for lack of traffic culture, that we can handle them easy, but it took us three days to get the traffic.
 The advice is: just be sassy and confident pedestrian.
 After a good night sleep we went to Valletta.
-And it is true what they say if you want to meet the Maltese culture start with Valletta, it has a bit of everything.
+And it is true what they say if you want to meet the Maltese culture start with Valletta it has a bit of everything.

 This grand fortified city will knock you of your feet.
 Long straight streets and romantic balconies, or as they call it gallarija.
 Unfortunately we don’t know where and how did they come to be, but maybe this is the mystic beauty these wooden Maltese balconies radiate.